dejunhuang/PARC-Core/README.md

 ## PARC-Core

 This is a project specialized for [PARC-WebApp](https://github.com/dejunhuang/PARC-WebApp) application.
-It includes the core utility for a [Privacy-preserving Data Cleaning framework](http://macsphere.mcmaster.ca/bitstream/11375/18075/2/gairola_dhruv_201507_msc_computer_science.pdf).
-It provides the wrapper for main features in the paper.
+It includes the core utilities for a [Privacy-preserving Data Cleaning framework](http://macsphere.mcmaster.ca/bitstream/11375/18075/2/gairola_dhruv_201507_msc_computer_science.pdf).
+It provides the wrapper library for main features in the paper implemented in the [privacyCleaning](https://github.com/dhruvgairola/privacyCleaning) project.

 ### Working Environment